 - Initiation.
 At this stage, it’s necessary to develop a business case and determine the value your project can bring.
 Besides, it’s the right time to create a project charter, a document that defines what this project will deliver.
 You also need to conduct a meeting with the parties involved to lay out your goals, ways of communication, and schedule.

 - Planning.
 Once your project has been approved, bring the team together to create a plan that includes costs, risks, and resources.
 At this stage, you need to pay attention to your tasks since they will determine technical requirements.
 Remember to create an accurate project schedule, develop a communication plan, and set up deliverables.
-During this stage, the project’s scope is identified, and managers can create a work breakdown structure to visualize each section of your project.
+During this stage, the project’s scope is identified, and managers can create a work breakdown structure or a process diagram to visualize each section of your project.